dedeco/cnddh-human-rights/README.md

 * How to run tests: Log in using user/password adm/xpto123456 and test

-* Deployment instructions: Type hg archive [local], zip and copy to server.
+* Deployment instructions: If you are using mercurial: type hg archive [local], zip and copy to server.

 * Contribution guidelines: Create responsive layout for mobile and tablets, Update semantic Ui and reports